Managing and leading employees start by taking the appropriate measures. The key is to know what to measure in each role.

 2. What are the behaviors/activities that drive these results?

-For each result identified in the first step, select the two or three behaviors/activities that will ensure the results happen the way they need to.
-Don’t focus on all of the behaviors/activities in a role, as this will result in loss of efficiency.
+For each result identified in the first step, select two or three behaviors/activities to ensure results happen the way they need to.
+Do not focus on all of the behaviors/activities in a role, as this will result in a loss of efficiency.
 Instead, focus only on the most potent drivers of each critical result.

-3. How can I measure that these behaviors/activities are being performed in an effective and efficient manner?
+3. How can I measure that these behaviors/activities are being performed effectively and efficiently?

-For each behavior/activity identified in the second step, select a way to objectively measure/quantify the results of that performance.
-These become the KPIs.
+For each behavior/activity identified in the second step, select a way to measure/quantify the results of that performance objectively.
+These become the Key Performance Indicators (KPIs).

-Remember, there will be behaviors/activities that don’t lend themselves to being measured in a quantifiable manner.
+Remember, there will be behaviors/activities that do not lend themselves to being measured in a quantifiable manner.
 In those instances, define the questions you will ask to uncover the needed insights for measuring that KPI.

-Give them the responsibility to bring their most current measures into the meeting and to initiate the discussions around those behaviors/activities when quantifiable measures aren’t available.
+Give team members the responsibility to bring their KPIs and measures to the meeting and initiate discussions around those behaviors/activities when quantifiable measures are not available.